-Surface temperatures of Pigeon Lake varied throughout the summer, with the July 13th sampling date having the warmest temperatures at 22.4°C (Figure 4a).
-The lake was weakly stratified during the June sampling event, and was mixed during all other sampling events.
+Surface water temperatures at Pigeon Lake varied throughout the summer, with the July 21st sampling date having the warmest temperature of 21.1°C (Figure 4a).
+The lake was completely mixed during each sampling event, with consistent temperatures throughout the water column on each sampling date.